-David Ludwig is “a composer with something urgent to say” (Philadelphia Inquirer).
+David Serkin Ludwig is “a composer with something urgent to say” (Philadelphia Inquirer).
 His music has been described as “arresting and dramatically hued” (The New York Times) and “supercharged with electrical energy and raw emotion” (Fanfare).
 Ludwig has written for many prominent artists, including Jonathan Biss, Jennifer Koh, the Dover and Borromeo quartets, eighth blackbird, ECCO, and orchestras including the Philadelphia, Minnesota, Pittsburgh, and National Symphonies.
+He was awarded the 2018 Pew Center for Arts and Heritage Fellowship in the Arts.
 In 2013 his choral work, “The New Colossus,” was selected to open the private prayer service for President Obama’s second inauguration.
 In 2012 NPR Music selected him as one of the Top 100 Composers Under Forty in the world.

 Born in Bucks County, P.A., Ludwig comes from several generations of eminent musicians including grandfather Rudolf Serkin and great-grandfather Adolf Busch.
 He holds degrees from Oberlin, The Manhattan School, the Curtis Institute, The Juilliard School, and a PhD from the University of Pennsylvania.
-Ludwig serves on the composition faculty of Curtis and is the Gie and Lisa Liem Dean of Artistic Programs and Performance and director of the Curtis 20/21 Contemporary Music Ensemble.
+Ludwig serves as the director of the composition faculty of Curtis and is the Gie and Lisa Liem Artistic Advisor and director of the Curtis 20/21 Contemporary Music Ensemble.